 There were several Scout topical stamp issues that were valid for postage during this time.
 Collectors should look among the following issues for possible Scout-stamp-on-censored-covers.

-This New Zealand censored FDC of the NZ Health Stamp series [Scott Nos.
-B24-B25] depicts Princess' Margaret and Elizabeth in Girl Guide uniforms and was sent to Texas, USA in 1944.
+This New Zealand censored FDC of the NZ Health Stamp series depicts Princesses Margaret and Elizabeth in Girl Guide uniforms and was sent to Texas, USA in 1944.

 This is the reverse of this NZ cover with PC90 DDA/11 Censor tape at right (left side as viewed from the front).

 Post- World War II Period.
 1946-1952 Candidate civil censor covers include domestic use between occupied zones, to occupied countries and international use.
 Censorship was expected to occur on all mail to Communist controlled countries and regions during the Cold War.